Adlzx73/linux-Note/Readme.md

 ```bash
 nano /etc/samba/smb.conf
 ```
-Append the following block to the end of the file.
-Note the `guest ok` parameter:
+Append the following block to the end of the file:

 ```ini
 [Team_Share]